 Side Note: You HAVE to heat cast iron well before you can start any type of welding process.

 When you’re welding cast iron, a stick welder is the best way to go.
 Cast iron certainly falls into a difficult category because it can be so brittle to work with.

-Cast iron is something that tends to need repairs quite a bit because of the brittle nature.
+Cast iron is something that tends to need repairs quite a bit because of its brittle nature.